nickian/mautic-whitelabeler/README.md

 6. Specify a favicon, either .ico or .png.
 If you don't specify a file, a favicon will be generated from your login logo file.

 7. (Optional) Hit the "save" button to write your configuration settings to the `assets/config.json` file.
 If a config.json file is found upon loading the whitelabeler, your settings will be loaded automatically.
-Having a config.json will also allow you to white label from the command line.
+Having a config.json will also allow you to whitelabel from the command line.

 8. Hit the whitelabel button and wait for the status terminal to run through the steps.
 Make sure to clear your browser's cache before pulling up your Mautic instance to see the results!

 9. When you're finished, open the `.htaccess` file and uncomment the `deny from all` line.
 This prevents the directory from being publicly accessible.
-Either that, or REMOVE or MOVE the whitelabler directory.
+Either that, or remove or move the whitelabler directory.

 ## Using the Command Line Whitelabeler